 BATTERY MANAGEMENT- Battery management systems (BMS) are essential to safe and reliable use of lithium-ion battery packs.
-Li-Ion cells naturally selfdischarge at varying rates, a pack consisting of many cells in series will gradually become unbalanced, with some cells at a higher state of charge than others.
+Li-Ion cells naturally selfdischarge at varying rates.
+A pack consisting of many cells in series will gradually become unbalanced, with some cells at a higher state of charge than others.
 Since these cells cannot tolerate overcharging, it is not possible to equalize the pack by slowly overcharging it, as can be done for other battery chemistries.
 The BuckEV2 contains a distributed BMS which consists of monitoring and equalization modules mounted on each series unit, all communicating with a central control module.

-This system monitors per-cell voltage and automatically equalizes the pack during operation and charging by switching the highest-charged cells across integrated discharge resistors.
-The BMS interacts with the main vehicle control computer, providing an indication of the battery state of charge and the maximum rate of charge and discharge allowable based on it.
-By knowing stateof-charge, it is possible to avoid over-charging or overdischarging the battery pack, conditions that reduce its longevity and can be unsafe.
-The current system communicates with the main vehicle controller using analog signals, but the Wisconsin team is collaborating with an industry partner, High Tech Systems LLC, to develop a more sophisticated system that communicates over CAN, allowing better monitoring of voltage, temperature, and health on a per-cell basis.
+This system monitors per-cell temperature and voltage in addition to automatically equalizing the pack during charging by switching the highest-charged cells across integrated discharge resistors.
+The BMS interacts with the main vehicle control computer, providing an indication of the battery state of charge.
+By knowing state-of-charge, it is possible to avoid over-charging or over-discharging the battery pack, conditions that reduce longevity and can be unsafe.
+High Tech Systems LLC is providing the individual monitoring boards which transmit information to the BuckEV2 control which calculates battery state of charge.